Presence of hydrogen sulfide in petroleum crude oil and classification

 Therefore, identifying the applicable hazards and appropriate shipping name are the first steps to determine the transportation requirements applicable to a product.
 The dangerous goods list of the TDG Regulations currently provides two shipping names specifically addressing petroleum crude oil, which are: PETROLEUM CRUDE OIL (UN1267) and PETROLEUM SOUR CRUDE OIL, FLAMMABLE, TOXIC (UN3494).

-While these shipping names may be deemed the most suitable for many crude oil types, ultimately, the most appropriate shipping name should be selected based on the results of classification testing, which may dictate an alternative more suitable shipping name.
+While these shipping names may be deemed the most suitable for many petroleum crude oil types, ultimately, the most appropriate shipping name should be selected based on the results of classification testing, which may dictate an alternative more suitable shipping name.

 The composition of petroleum products can vary greatly, which affects their properties and hazard characteristics that are reflected and communicated through classification.
 Incorrect classification may lead to applying inappropriate mitigation measures such as selecting an improper means of containment or firefighting approach.
-Therefore, ensuring proper classification will allow First Responders to have the right information to stay safe when responding to incidents.
+Therefore, ensuring proper classification will allow first responders to have the right information to stay safe when responding to incidents.

 For more information